gwb20123999/FHKMNet/README.md

 Official implementation of our paper:

-**FHMNet: Frequency-aware Hierarchical Modulation Network for Referring Camouflaged Object Detection**
+**FHKMNet: Frequency-aware Hierarchical Knowledge Modulation Network for Referring Camouflaged Object Detection**

 The source code, pretrained models, and detailed instructions will be released after the paper is accepted.